Angela, though not a natural green thumb, has studied gardening in order to better care for her yard.

 It is best to plant a rose bush either in the spring or the fall.
-Fall is the best option, although be sure to do before the ground freezes to allow for the feeder roots to embed themselves in the soil before they become dormant for the winter.
+Fall is the best option, although be sure to do it before the ground freezes to allow for the feeder roots to embed themselves in the soil before they become dormant for the winter.
 Once spring comes, the roses will flourish.

-If you are unable to plant them in the fall, spring is the second best option.
+If you are unable to plant them in the fall, spring is the second-best option.
 Make sure that the risk of frost has passed.
 Spring planted roses will have a long enough time for the roots to grow deep into the soil before it is too hot.
-If they are planted too late, the heat can cause them to dry out and die.
-It is imperative that rose bushes get a lot of water when they are first planted, in order for them to stay well hydrated and capable of seeking nourishment.
+If planted too late, the heat can cause them to dry out and die.
+Rose bushes must get a lot of water when they are first planted for them to stay well hydrated and capable of seeking nourishment.

-Early Spring Pruning: If you choose to prune your rose bushes in the spring, you want to wait until the risk of frost has past.
+- Early Spring Pruning: If you choose to prune your rose bushes in the spring, you want to wait until the risk of frost has passed.
 Therefore, dependent on where you live, it could be anywhere between January and May.
 A good indicator is when the buds begin to swell, but before they blossom.

-Late Fall Pruning: Pruning should mainly happen in the spring, although some suggest pruning a little in the fall right after the first frost.
-This prepares the rose against winter damage that may occur when the snow falls.
+- Late Fall Pruning: Pruning should mainly happen in the spring, although some suggest pruning a little in the fall right after the first frost, which prepares the rose against winter damage that may occur when the snow falls.
 Major pruning should happen in the spring.
-What you are mainly looking for in the winter is the tallest branches or canes, that need to be trimmed to avoid winter damage, as well as dead branches.
-Also, you want to make sure that there are no canes crossing each other, because when the cold wind blows, these branches will rub up against one another and damaging one another.
+What you are mainly looking for in the winter is the tallest branches or canes that need to be trimmed to avoid winter damage, as well as dead branches.
+Also, you want to make sure that no canes are crossing each other because when the cold wind blows, these branches will rub up against one another and damaging one another.